China eyes adopting international law to spark life into trade zones

 Although the plenum may provide the policy platform for changes, detailed rules, regulations and laws may take some time to produce.

-The potential changes suggest Hong Kong can no longer rely on Beijing to keep promoting the former British colony as the major offshore yuan hub, which Hong Kong officials seem to recognise.
+The potential changes suggest Hong Kong can no longer rely on Beijing to keep promoting the former British colony as the major offshore yuan hub, which Hong Kong officials seem to recognize.